aws-solutions/improving-forecast-accuracy-with-machine-learning/README.md

 To test the solution, or provide a demo - you can follow the synthetic data generation instructions in `source/synthetic/README.md` ([here](source/synthetic/README.md)).

-## Known Issues

-- When running the solution in us-east-2, the AWS Glue Job may fail with a `KeyError`.
-When this occurs, forecasts will be generated, but the Amazon Athena/ AWS Glue table will not be generated to consolidate the input and forecast data.

 ***